niklasnolte/niklasnolte.github.io/about.md

 ---

 Hi there!
-I'm Niklas, currently a Postdoc @[Meta AI (FAIR)](https://ai.meta.com), where I work on reasoning with structured data, cryptography and different types of interpretability.
+I'm Niklas, currently a Postdoc @[Meta AI (FAIR)](https://ai.meta.com), where I work on memory in language models, reasoning with structured data, cryptography and different types of interpretability.
 Previously I was an AI and Fundamental Physics Research Associate @[MIT](https://mit.edu), where I worked on interpretability and robustness, both researching in the AI space aswell as using gained insights for more trustable data collection in collider physics.
 In 2021 I completed a PhD in Physics from [CERN](https://home.cern/), where I developed trigger & core software for the upgrade of the [LHCb experiment](https://lhcb.web.cern.ch/lhcb/).